Business bulletin - 27 September 2018

 “Knowing they didn’t have it easy either is inspiring and somehow reassuring.”

 Kym and her husband Shaun own Cairns Industries.

 The company has two divisions: an Australia-wide concreting service specialising in remote work and a building and maintenance operation in the little township of Borroloola.

 Both are thriving.

 The couple will speak in tandem at the Katherine Business Dinner, the town’s main event during October Business Month.

-They will tell their story – how Cairns Industries started as the smallest of businesses 13 years ago and now has 25-30 staff.
+They will tell their story - how Cairns Industries started as the smallest of businesses 13 years ago and now has 25 to 30 staff.